Shiny5228/ibkr-trade-visualization/README.md

 ## Usage

 1. Generate IBKR Flex Query report.
-2. Configure .env and load data with notebook.
+2. Configure .env with token and query id from IBKR.
-3. Explore the visualizations made with plotly to gain insights into your 0DTE trading performance.
+3. Explore the visualizations made with plotly in a dash web app to gain insights into your trading performance.

 ## Generating IB Reports